imjoy-team/ImJoy/docs/api.md

     - `imjoy/generic`.
 Will show all objects in `data`.
     - `imjoy/plugin-editor`.
 Opens the source code editors. `data.id` is a unique string (preferable random) specifying the window id, `data.code` contains the source code

+    If `external` is used, you can load an window from an external url, for example, a web app hosted on Github pages. you can specify the url with the `src` key.
+Details about how to support ImJoy from an external web app can be found [here](https://github.com/imjoy-team/imjoy-core/).

+    If the external web page has the ImJoy plugin api loaded, you can interact with the external website like a normal ImJoy plugin.
+However, if the external web page does not support ImJoy, you need to set `passive=true` to tell ImJoy that there will be no plugin api from this window.
+  - **src**: String, only for `type="external"`.
+Specify the external url for to be used as a base frame for the window plugin.
+  - **passive**: Boolean, only for `type="external"`.
+Mark whether the plugin is a passive web page (no ImJoy api exposed).
+Default value is `false`.
   - **w**: Integer.
 Window width in grid columns (1 column = 30 pixels).
   - **h**: Integer.
 Window height in grid rows (1 row = 30 pixels).
   - **data**: Object (JavaScript) or dictionary (Python).
 Contains data to be transferred to the window.